johnbywater/costello/README.md

 Contact tracing is an important part of process of disease eradication and control ("detect, test, treat, isolate, trace, and mobilize").

+Just as a pandemic is made up of epidemics in many countries around the world, and epidemic is made up of many outbreaks around a country.
+It is necessary to tackle a pandemic by tackling outbreaks at a local level.

 Contact tracing is intended to catch up with the spread of an infectious disease by identifying individuals that may have been infected by exposure to an infectious individual.
 The related parts are intended variously to find suspected cases of infection ("detect"), to confirm suspected cases of infection ("test"), to mitigate